- Step 1 - Initial Eligibility Self-Check

 - Step 6 - Applicant Interests, Skills, & Statements

-There are seven steps to the AAAS S&T Policy Fellowship application.
-This overview is to highlight what to expect and prepare you for beginning your application.
+There are eight steps to the AAAS S&T Policy Fellowship application.
+This overview highlights what to expect and will help prepare you for starting your application.
 Detailed instructions for each step can be found on their respective application pages.

 STPF reserves the right to exclude incomplete or incorrectly completed applications from review—this includes applications not completed in the requested format.
 Only the information requested will be considered in reviewing applications.
 Do not send additional documents.